John Muir Trail

-The vast majority of the trail is situated within designated wilderness.
+The vast majority of the trail is within designated wilderness.
 The trail passes through large swaths of alpine and high mountain scenery, and lies almost entirely at or above 8000 ft in elevation.
 The trail sees about 1,500 thru-hiking attempts each year (including Pacific Crest Trail thru-hikers), many fewer than the number of attempts on comparable walks such as the southern portion of Appalachian Trail or the Way of St. James.
-It has been described as "America's most famous trail".